 - An employee on military leave of absence who is relieved or discharged from military duty under circumstances other than dishonorable shall be entitled to reemployment rights as follows:

-- If the employee served less than 31 days, or was absent for a period of any length for the purpose of an examination to determine his or her fitness to perform service, the employee must report back to the employer not later than the beginning of the first full regularly-scheduled work period on the first full calendar day following the completion of the period of service, and the expiration of eight (8) hours after a period allowing for safe transportation from the place of that service to the employee’s residence.
-For example, if the employee completes a period of service and travel home, arriving at ten o’clock in the evening, he or she cannot be required to report to the employer until the beginning of the next full regularly-scheduled work period that begins at least eight hours after arriving home, i.e., no earlier than six o’clock the next morning.
-If it is impossible or unreasonable for the employee to report within such time period through no fault of his or her own, he or she must report to the employer as soon as possible after the expiration of the eight-hour period.
+- If the employee served less than 31 days, or was absent for a period of any length for the purpose of an examination to determine their fitness to perform service, the employee must report back to the employer not later than the beginning of the first full regularly-scheduled work period on the first full calendar day following the completion of the period of service, and the expiration of eight (8) hours after a period allowing for safe transportation from the place of that service to the employee’s residence.
+For example, if the employee completes a period of service and travel home, arriving at ten o’clock in the evening, they cannot be required to report to the employer until the beginning of the next full regularly-scheduled work period that begins at least eight hours after arriving home, i.e., no earlier than six o’clock the next morning.
+If it is impossible or unreasonable for the employee to report within such time period through no fault of their own, they must report to the employer as soon as possible after the expiration of the eight-hour period.

 - If the employee served between 31 and 180 days and makes an oral or written request for reemployment no more than 14 days after completing service.